Rancho Tehama shootings: Aftermath and reactions

 Governor Jerry Brown, and his wife Anne, offered condolences to all the victims and their families, saying, "Anne and I are saddened to hear about today's violence in Tehama County, which shockingly involved schoolchildren."

-The shootings renewed attention on the legality and control of ghost guns, such as the semi-automatic rifle used in this incident.
+The shootings renewed attention on the legality and control of privately made firearms, such as the semi-automatic rifle used in this incident.

 Due to the shooting spree, Rancho Tehama Elementary School was closed earlier than planned for the Thanksgiving holiday break and reopened on November 27.

-Despite widespread criticism of the Sheriff's Department's handling of the case, incumbent Sheriff Dave Hencratt was the winner of the June 2018 primary race with 63.96 percent of the vote.
+Despite widespread criticism of the sheriff's department's handling of the case, incumbent Sheriff Dave Hencratt was the winner of the June 2018 primary race with 63.96 percent of the vote.